kateshukhto/healthy-diet/README.md

 # udemy-food
-project from the course on udemy
+### The project was made during the course https://www.udemy.com/course/javascript_full/